Estimated Time: 30 minutes

 Browse to the

-Scale and HA
+Scale and HApage of thearticulateapplication.

-application.Review the
+Review the

-Application Environment Information
+Application Environment Information. -

 Press the

-button multiple times.
+Refreshbutton multiple times.
 All requests are going to one application instance. -

 Start tailing the logs.

-cf logs articulate | findstr "API CELL"
+cf logs articulate | grep 'API\|CELL'cf logs articulate | findstr "API CELL" -

 In another terminal window, scale the

-application.cf scale articulate -i 3
+articulateapplication.cf scale articulate -i 3 -

 Observe log output.
 Then stop tailing the logs.